suites-dev/docs.suites.dev/docs/overview/what-is-suites.md

 However, Suites' vision extends far beyond the realm of DI-centric unit testing.
 In the future, we plan to expand Suites' capabilities to encompass a broader range of testing scenarios, including integration testing and more.

+## Supported Technologies

+Suites supports a broad spectrum of DI frameworks and testing libraries, including but not limited to:

+✅ **Dependency Injection Frameworks: NestJS, InversifyJS (TSyringe coming soon!)** \
+✅ **Mocking Libraries: Jest, Sinon, and Vitest (Bun and Deno coming soon!)**

 ## Prerequisites

   - Familiarity with [TypeScript](https://www.typescriptlang.org/)
   - Familiarity with [basic testing principles and practices](/docs)
   - You use a dependency injection framework

-## Supported Technologies

-Suites supports a broad spectrum of DI frameworks and testing libraries, including but not limited to:

-✅ **Dependency Injection Frameworks**: NestJS, InversifyJS (TSyringe coming soon!) \
-✅ **Mocking Libraries**: Jest, Sinon, and Vitest (Bun and Deno coming soon!)